knt/ups/README.md

 This gem is an (unofficial) wrapper around the XML-based api provided by [Ups](http://www.ups.com/).
 It allows you to build and send a shipment request, schedule a shipment for pickup, and generate a shipping label.

 It is currently a work in progress.
-I hope to release the first version version.
+I hope to release the first version soon.

 # TODO